What Attracts Centipedes to Your Home (And How to Keep Them Out)

 • Laundry rooms

-• Areas with leaky pipes or poor ventilation
+• Areas with leaky pipes or poor airflow

-One homeowner I spoke with had a problem with millipedes in her basement.
-After an inspection, we deduced that the cause of the issue was the high moisture content of the soil around her home.
+One homeowner had a millipede problem in her basement.
+After our inspection, we found that high moisture in the soil around her home was the cause.
 The same conditions attract centipedes.
-When we see centipede activity, we often find the root cause is a moisture problem that’s also attracting their prey insects.
+When we see centipedes, the root cause is almost always too much moisture.
+That same moisture draws in the bugs they eat.

 2. Other Pest Insects (Their Food Source)

-In my experience working in the DC metro area, German, oriental, and American roaches can be very common—and these are exactly the types of pests that attract centipedes looking for a meal.
+In the DC metro area, German, oriental, and American roaches are very common.
+These bugs are what centipedes hunt for food.

-According to the National Pest Management Association’s Pestworld Magazine, the first rule of centipede control is thorough inspection to identify what prey insects are drawing them in.
+The National Pest Management Association’s Pestworld Magazine says the first step in centipede control is a full inspection.
+You need to find what prey insects are drawing them in.
 House centipedes are “nocturnal predators that prefer smaller arthropods to feed on such as carpet beetle larvae, silverfish, and spiders.”

-Centipedes are nocturnal.
-They prefer dark, quiet areas where they can rest during the day and hunt at night.
+Centipedes are active at night.
+They prefer dark, still areas where they can rest during the day and hunt after dark.
 Common hiding spots include:

 • Cardboard boxes stored on concrete floors